-Proposals for areas of possible land instability should take due account of the physical and chemical constraints and may include action on land reclamation Pagte 1 i d hedial action to enable
+Proposals for areas of possible land instability should take due account of the physical and chemical constraints and may include action on land reclamation or other remedial action to enable beneficial use of unstable land.

 The Local Planning Authority has determined the application on the basis of the information available to it, but this does not mean that the land can be considered free from contamination.